tijmen/cosmosage/README.md

 To get started with cosmosage:
 - Ensure you have Jupyter Notebook and the required dependencies
 - Open and follow the steps in `cosmosage.ipynb` for a guide to training and using the model.

-## History

- - 2023 Nov 21 - project start
- - 2023 Nov 25 - completed fine tune "cosmosage_v1" based on arxiv papers and physics QA pairs, taking ~10 hours on 1x A6000
- - 2023 Nov 26 - collected open-access astro textbooks, began 2nd training run expected to take ~48 hours

-## To-Do List

-- **Data Improvement**: Explore more diverse datasets, experiment with token chunking, and extend the arXiv dataset.
-- **Hyperparameter Optimization**: Fine-tune hyperparameters like learning rate and gradient clipping.
-- **Validation Data**: Set aside a portion of data for validation purposes.
-- **Deployment Strategy**: Decide on the front-end platform and hardware options, and determine access permissions.

 ## Contributing